UAL-RE/LD-Cool-P/README.md

 First, install a working version of Python (>=3.13).
 We recommend using the [Mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) package installer.
 Mamba is a drop-in replacement for Anaconda and you will be able to use `conda` commands in an environment created with `mamba`.
 After installing Mamba, set `conda-forge` as the default channel to fetch packages.
-Run the following commands to set `conda-forge` and remove Ananconda channels.
+Run the following commands to set `conda-forge` as the default channel and remove Ananconda channels.

 Add conda-forge to your channels: